ManticoreGamesInc/platform-documentation/docs/index.md

   rapid speed, and for players it means a wealth of great games at their fingertips.
 - **Built-in multiplayer.** This saves creators tons of time and allows for a great interactive experience for players.
-- **Social gaming.** A marketplace for creators and community for creators and users alike means everyone is involved in the latest and greatest games.
+- **Social gaming.** Shared, communal content for creators and users alike means everyone is involved in the latest and greatest games.
 - **Mutually aligned interests.** Manticore is committed to empowering creators and helping players, so everyone is here to participate in something truly amazing.